alanlau54/SimpleRebalance/README.md

 * Github Download ZIP, clone in desktop or view src folder.

 ##Usage
-* Example to retrieve the number of shares required to move from current to target
 ```
+// Method call in RebalanceAnalytic.java to retrieve the number of shares required to move from current to target
-GetTargetDeltaShares(double currentPct, double targetPct, double netAssetValue, double equityPrice)
+int GetTargetDeltaShares(double currentPct, double targetPct, double netAssetValue, double equityPrice)

 RebalanceAnalytic analytic= new RebalanceAnalytic()

 // The following translates to Buy 100 shares